 You can visit the GP practice to register, or some are able to register you on-line.

-The College Nurse can assess your symptoms prior to seeing a GP and may be able to save you a journey!
-Further information about the College Nurse is available on her page.
+The College Nurses can assess your symptoms prior to seeing a GP and may be able to save you a journey!
+Further information about the College Nurses is available on the Mental Health and Wellbeing Advisers page.
 However, if you do need to see a Doctor please allow only one health issue per appointment, as each consultation is time-limited to 10 minutes.

 A list of Cambridge GP surgeries can be found here.